ota-meshi/eslint-plugin-regexp/docs/rules/letter-case.md

   "regexp/letter-case": ["error", {
-    "caseInsensitive": "lowercase", // or "uppercase" or "ignore" "unicodeEscape": "lowercase", // or "uppercase" or "ignore" "hexadecimalEscape": "ignore", // or "lowercase" or "uppercase" "controlEscape": "ignore", // or "lowercase" or "uppercase" }]
+    "caseInsensitive": "lowercase", // or "uppercase" or "ignore" "unicodeEscape": "lowercase", // or "uppercase" or "ignore" "hexadecimalEscape": "lowercase", // or "uppercase" or "ignore" "controlEscape": "uppercase", // or "lowercase" or "ignore" }]
 }
 ```